grafana/scenes/docusaurus/docs/transformations.md

 ---

 :::info
-Please make sure to learn about [connecting data in Scene apps](./core-concepts.md#data-and-time-range) before continuing with this guide.
+**Before you begin**: You must already know about [connecting data in Scenes apps](./core-concepts.md#data-and-time-range) before continuing with this guide.
 :::

-Transformations are a powerful way to manipulate data returned by `SceneQueryRunner` before Scenes render a visualization.
+Transformations are a powerful way to manipulate data returned by `SceneQueryRunner` before Scenes renders a visualization.
 Using transformations, you can:

 - Rename fields
 - Join time series data
 - Perform mathematical operations across queries
-- Use the output of one transformation as the input to another transformation
+- Use the output of one transformation as the input for another transformation

-With transformations you can query data once, manipulate it and display in a scene.
+With transformations you can query data once, manipulate it, and display it in a scene.

-Learn more about Grafana Transformations in [Grafana documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/).
+Learn more about Grafana transformations in [the official Grafana documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/).

 ## Transform query results in a scene

 ### Step 1.
 Create a scene

-Create a scene with a single table panel and a Prometheus query.
-The example query returns average duration of HTTP request for Prometheus API endpoints.
-The resulting table consists of 3 columns: `Time`, `handler` and `Value`.
+Create a scene with a single Table panel and a Prometheus query.
+The example query returns the average duration of HTTP requests for Prometheus API endpoints.
+The resulting table consists of three columns: `Time`, `handler`, and `Value`.

 ```tsx
 const queryRunner = new SceneQueryRunner({